DestCom-Technical-Test/formz/README.md

                                                                                                                         }
                                                                                                                      } ```
 then save the rule.
-5. Once you have your accountsand yours projects, replace the variables in the ```'.env'``` with your own.
+5. Once you have your accounts and yours projects, replace the variables in the ```'.env'``` with your own.
 6. You can now launch it :
     - in development mode: with the command ```npm start ```
     - or create a build : with the command ```npm run build ```